tobiashenn/image_board/README.md

 # ImageBoard!
 Simple *Instagram*-like **Sinatra Ruby web app** for posting images to your friends.

-The main purpose of this project is learning to develop simple web applications.
 The app currently provides user authentication and registration, image upload & storage, comments and favs.
 If you find horrible bugs, design decisions etc. please let me know!

+The main purpose of this project for me is learning to develop simple web applications.
+Even if you are not specifically interested in image sharing, you can probably still find many components which you can resuse in or adapt to your own projects.

 ## Five steps to getting started